 MarkForg3d make material extrusion 3D printers called the Mark Two, the Mark X and the Mark X Enterprise that embed continuous strands of carbon fiber, fiberglass or Kevlar into their printouts.

 Matsurra, a compatriot company of Mitsubishi, produces a hybrid, direct metal 3D printer that incorporates both powder bed fusion and CNC milling technologies.

 - Mcor Technologies

-Mcor Technologies makes 3D printers that use a sheet lamination process called selective deposition lamination.
-This produces full-colour 3D objects using standard copier paper.
+Mcor Technologies makes 3D printers that use a sheet lamination process called selective deposition lamination that makes full-colour printouts out of paper.

 Nanoscribe produce a nanolithograhic 3D printer that uses two photon polymerization (2PP) to create 3D objects on a nanoscale.

 Optomec produces 3D printers based on a directed energy deposition technology called 'laser engineered net shaping'.
 This deposits a metal powder that is melted with a laser to produce fully-dense, end-use metal parts.
 The company also sells 'Aerosol Jet' hardware that can print working electronics onto 3D surfaces.